matthew-wright9630/WTWR/README.md

 ## Technologies Used

-HTML, CSS, JavaScript, and React were used to create the functionality of the project.
+HTML, CSS, JavaScript, React, and Vite were used to create the functionality of the project.
 A API call to Openweathermap.org was used to get weather information.

 ## Links